ismaelCespedes/UTC-format-time-transformer/README.md

     "timezone": "-1"
 }'

-The response returned is of type "application/octet-stream" since it is a file with extension .json
+The response returned is of type "application/octet-stream" since it is a file with extension .json <br />

 This service is published in the Url: https://spring-format-transformet-serv.herokuapp.com/